 In the midst of preparing for VIXX's new Hades EP, Ravi took some time to talk with Fuse about his recent solo work, his artistic ambitions and what he envisions next for himself and his group.

 FUSE: How are you feeling after releasing your new single "DamnRa"?

 Ravi: I'm very happy with the outcome because I really wanted to release a track with a vibe like this.
 The dancers in the one-take based dance performance in my video are street scene hip-hop dancers who I've admired since I was a kid.
 We worked on the dance moves and performance together.

-“I write the way I want and do things the way I want.”-Ravi on making music as a solo rapper
+“I write the way I want and do things the way I want.”

 You only released your first solo mixtape [R.EBIRTH] a few months ago.
 Which tracks are you particularly proud of?

 I like "Lean on Me" the most.
 The lyrics are comforting, I think it’s realistic, speaks right to people's hearts.
 This song reminds me that I want to be a person who can be counted on and relied on.
 I hope this song makes you feel better when you are down.

 What is the main difference between Ravi as solo act or as a mixtape artist, compared to Ravi in VIXX?